djack001/beye/README.md

 101 repository
 Hello all,

-I need to solve a problem in financial planing by development of an app.
+Financial planning process requres use input.
+The user interface sometimes is very detailed and not easy to navigate.
+In addition it lacks helpful sugessitons, and tips to help stramline the process and input as up to date as it is possible.
 The app should collect easy and seamless end user's data input.
-The app's algortham output should calculate finncial plan and delever also awareness of unexpected.
+The app's algortham output should calculate finncial plan and also provide awareness of unexpected.